kiali/kiali/PULL_REQUEST_TEMPLATE.md

 ** Issue reference **

-* If this is a fix for a JIRA, please put JIRA-reference in the PR title like _`KIALI-7 New icons`_
+* If this is a fix for a JIRA, please put JIRA-reference in the PR title like _`KIALI-7 New icons`_ (Jira-id, one space, description)
 * If this is a fix for a GH-issue, please link it here

 ** Backwards in compatible? **